sajadborhani/neovim-config/README.md

 lazy vim should take care of package installation and configuration

-use ["Cheat"] to see custom key bindings used in the configuration
+use `:Cheat` to see custom key bindings used in the configuration

 enjoy